the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Now you can use the current page from the API response in `fetchSearchTopStories()`.
-You can use this method in a button to fetch more stories on a button click.
+You can use this method in a button to fetch more stories on a `onClick` button handler.
 Let's use the Button to fetch more paginated data from the Hacker News API.
-You only need to define the `onClick()` function which takes the current search term and the next page (current page + 1).
+You only need to define the `onClick()` handler which takes the current search term and the next page (current page + 1).

 {title="src/App.js",lang=javascript}
 ~~~~~~~~